 FERPA protects the privacy of student education records.
 The federal Family Educational Rights and Privacy Act of 1974 establishes rules and regulations for access and disclosure of student records.
 Information on FERPA for faculty and staff, families and students is available through the Registrar’s Office.

 Information on facilities and laboratories is available through individual colleges and schools.

-The Student Engagement office at WMU exists to engage the campus and empower each student from campus programs to Greek life.
+The Office of Student Engagement at WMU exists to engage the campus and empower each student from campus programs to Greek life.

-Information on University diversity statistics and the University’s diversity and multiculturalism action plan is available through the Diversity and Inclusion office.
+Information on University diversity statistics and the University’s diversity and multiculturalism action plan is available through the Office of Diversity and Inclusion.

 Information on prices of textbooks is available through the WMU Bookstore.
 Availability to view by course, WIN and CRN.